Hierarchical Latent Structure Learning through Online Inference: Methods

 \subsection{Evaluation metrics}

-\paragraph{Outcome prediction accuracy} The outcome prediction accuracy was defined as the proportion of trials in which the model correctly predicted whether an outcome occurred.
+\paragraph{Outcome prediction accuracy} Outcome prediction accuracy was the proportion of trials on which the model's predicted reward probability fell on the correct side of $0.5$ relative to the realized outcome.

-\paragraph{Representational efficiency} To quantify representational efficiency, we measured the entropy of cluster assignments within each ground truth category: $H_m = -\sum_k p_{mk} \log p_{mk}$, where $p_{mk}$ is the proportion of category-$m$ trials assigned to cluster $k$.
+\paragraph{Representational efficiency} To quantify representational efficiency, we measured the entropy of cluster assignments within each ground-truth category: $H_m = -\sum_k p_{mk} \log p_{mk}$, where $p_{mk}$ is the proportion of category-$m$ trials assigned to cluster $k$.
 Lower entropy indicates that trials from a category concentrated in fewer clusters.
-In the transfer task, categories corresponded to ground truth labels at a given hierarchical level.
-For the temporal task, categories were the four latent states formed by crossing contexts (shape-rule vs.\ texture-rule) with rewarded values (e.g., shape-circle, texture-stripes).
-For hierarchical models, we report results from the highest non-root tree level created.
-We averaged entropy across categories, weighted by trial frequency (see Supplementary Methods for details).
+In the transfer task, categories corresponded to ground-truth labels at a given hierarchical level (see Supplemental for details).

-\paragraph{One-shot transfer} To assess generalization, we evaluated one-shot transfer after training.
-A single higher level labeled exemplar was presented and models were required to generalize that label to previously observed stimuli belonging to the same latent category.
+\paragraph{Backwards transfer} To assess generalization, we evaluated one-shot transfer after training.
+A single higher-level labeled exemplar was presented and models were required to generalize that label to previously observed stimuli belonging to the same latent category.
 Transfer performance was quantified using recall: the proportion of true same-category trials correctly identified \cite{precision}.
 We focus on recall as the primary metric because (1) category membership is balanced across trials, making recall directly interpretable as generalization success, and (2) the scientific question concerns the model's ability to recognize same-category instances across contexts, which recall measures directly.
-This is highly correlated with F1 score across all task complexities (for additional metrics, see Supplementary Table 2).
+This is highly correlated with F1 score across all task complexities (for additional metrics, see Supplementary Table~2).